en

 Nishio’s tea field

 The origins of tea in Nishio date back to the 13th century when Shoichi Kokushi, a Zen Buddhist monk, founded the Jissoji Temple (1271) and began growing tea bushes on the temple grounds.
-At that time, Matcha was a well-known product both for its exquisite flavor and for its medicinal properties.
-It was without a doubt the favorite drink of priests and aristocrats of the time.
-Later, in the first years of the Edo Period (1603 – 1868), the cultivation of tea gradually extended to the entire region.
+At that time, Matcha was known for its exquisite flavor and medicinal properties and was the favorite drink of priests and aristocrats.
+During the Edo Period (1603 – 1868), the cultivation of tea gradually expanded to the entire region.

-Matcha production in Nishio took off during the Meiji Period (1868 – 1912), after Jundo Adachi, the main priest of the Koju-in temple brought with him tea seeds and production techniques from the city of Uji (Kyoto).
+Matcha production in Nishio took off during the Meiji Period (1868 – 1912), after Jundo Adachi, the main priest of the Koju-in temple, brought with him tea seeds and production techniques from the city of Uji (now Kyoto).

-From the beginning of the 20th century, Nishio started focusing more exclusively on growing the Tencha variety of green tea, which is the raw material for Matcha powder.
-Nowadays 90% of the tea grown in Nishio is Tencha.
-It is the only city in Japan that specialized in Matcha production.
+From the beginning of the 20th century, Nishio started focusing more exclusively on growing the Tencha variey.
+Nowadays, most of the tea grown in Nishio is Tencha.
+It is the only city in Japan that specializes in growing tea specifically designed for matcha.

 Top Things to See and Do In Nishio